CURENT/demo/demo/deadband/README.md

 The individual datasets are merged into a single file, ``Curve.csv``, which contains load, PV, and wind data combined at a one-minute resolution, as scaled factor.

+## Assumptions

+In this study, following assumptions are made:
+1. Each bus hosts at most one static generator and one dynamic generator
+1. Regulation capacity is not optimized in the RTED process
+1. Area Control Error (ACE) is assumed to be fully regulated

 ## LICENSE

 The code within this subdirectory (`./demo/deadband`) is proprietary and all rights are reserved by Jinning Wang.